Centrism: 18th and 19th centuries

 Centrism is part of the left–right political spectrum that developed during the French Revolution.
 When the National Assembly was organised, reactionary conservatives coalesced in the seats to the speaker's right, while the radicals sat on the speaker's left.
 The moderates who were not affiliated with either faction sat in the centre seats, and they came to be known as the centrists.
 While liberalism began as a centre-left challenger to conservatism, it came to occupy the political centre of Western politics at the beginning of the 19th century as it also opposed radicalism and socialism.
-Liberal support for anti-clericalism and individual rights developed in opposition to conservatism, establishing the ideals that would accompany liberalism as it became the predominant centrist ideology in Europe.
+Liberal opposition to clericalism and support for individual rights developed in opposition to conservatism, establishing the ideals that would accompany liberalism as it became the predominant centrist ideology in Europe.

+Napoleon III and his Bonapartism drew conservatism in France to the centre.

 The political centre became a major force in England and France following the Napoleonic Wars.
 English centrism came from the Whigs, such as Henry Peter Brougham and Thomas Babington Macaulay.
 French centrism was supported by the Doctrinaires, such as Pierre Paul Royer-Collard and François Guizot.
 The Bonapartism of Napoleon III brought French conservatism to the centre when it maintained an element of working class revolution.
 Empires were forced to maintain the political centre, avoiding reactionary or revolutionary politics that could have affected their stability.
 Centrist liberalism was slower to develop outside of the great powers of Western Europe.